Tisha7353/You-Dont-Know-JS/objects-classes/ch3.md

 To be clear, I'm *not* saying: never use `=>` arrow functions inside classes.

-I *am* saying: never attach an `=>` arrow function as an instance property in place of a dynamic prototypal class method, either out of mindless habit, or laziness in typing fewer characters, or misguided `this`-binding convenience.
+<mark>I *am* saying: never attach an `=>` arrow function as an instance property in place of a dynamic prototypal class method, either out of mindless habit, or laziness in typing fewer characters, or misguided `this`-binding convenience.

 In a subsequent chapter, we'll dive deep into how to understand and properly leverage the full power of the dynamic `this` mechanism.